 If you want to be in what is, socioeconomically speaking, the best part of a city, then Poblado is without a doubt where you want to be.

-Cons: Beyond the few prime zones it is primarily suburban or residential in nature with huge areas that are dead zones and where a car is needed; little in the way of mom and pop anything left; elevated prices pretty across the board.
+Cons: Beyond the few prime zones it is primarily suburban or residential in nature with huge areas that are dead zones and where a car is needed; little in the way of mom and pop anything left; elevated prices pretty much across the board.

 Random Things to Do in Poblado: